cr3mov/writeups/1337up23-web-owasp.md

 #### Fuzzing

-We don't see much of the possible attack vectors on the site, the only interesting thing at quick glance is search field.
-Which just GETs the search.php
+We didn't see much of the possible attack vectors on the site, the only interesting thing at quick glance is search field.
+Which just GETs the `search.php`.

 `https://owasp.ctf.intigriti.io/search.php?title=1`

-SQL injection is definitely the first thing to try here, so let's try something:
+SQL injection is definitely the first thing to try here, so we tried something like this:

 `https://owasp.ctf.intigriti.io/search.php?title='"/`

-No errors are produced with this input.
-What if we add an another random query parameter?
+No errors were produced with this input.
+We thought "what if we add another random query parameter?" and, to our surprise, it worked just fine and produced a mysql exception.

 `https://owasp.ctf.intigriti.io/search.php?title=%27%22%2F&abacaba=123`

-And here we are, definitely an SQL injection

 ```py
 Fatal error: Uncaught mysqli_sql_exception: Unknown column 'abacaba' in 'where clause' in /var/www/html/db.php:11